‘The Promise’ Breaks Its Promise

 “The Jews and Arabs have been living here in relative harmony for thousands of years.
 But our victory over the Germans has turned the trickle of Jews coming to this land into a flood.
 You must understand, the Jews see it as their holy land.
 But the Arabs, who have been here for over a thousand years, see them as stealing their land.
 Our job is to keep the two sides apart…..”

 From the very beginning an underlying bias is clear.
 This reading of history is based on an increasingly popular myth of the Israel-bashers, who claim that before Zionism, Jews and Arabs lived in peace and co-operation as equals.
 It was the Jewish demand for statehood, pure and simple, that ruined everything.
-Anti-Zionists, in their usual sneaky manner, thus say that if Jews just give up the notion of political independence they will face no hostility from Middle Eastern Arabs or the world’s Muslims, who are after all paying for the crimes committed by other powers during the Shoah.
+Thus, the anti-Zionists say that if Jews just give up the notion of political independence they will face no hostility from Middle Eastern Arabs or the world’s Muslims, who are after all paying for the crimes committed by other powers during the Shoah.
 Nothing could be farther from the truth.
 Jews and other minorities in Muslim lands historically had the status of dhimmis, essentially protected second-class citizens.
 This involved Jews paying a discriminatory poll tax, known as the jizya, in exchange for state protection and a level of religious freedom.
 This arrangement was often a peaceful one, and Muslim rulers let the Jews live uninterrupted as Jews (far rarer in Christian states) and even took steps to protect Jews from a hostile local Muslim population.
 It was never ‘equality’ as some of today’s apologists claim, but it would be foolish to expect it in societies untouched by the Enlightenment.
-However, very often within the dhimmi ‘contract’ there were absurdly detailed humiliating rules and regulations on the life of the dhimmi, and extensive arrangements to keep them separate from the Muslim population.
+However, very often in the dhimmi ‘contract’ there were absurdly detailed humiliating rules and regulations on the life of the dhimmi, and extensive arrangements to keep them separate from the Muslim population.
 Large scale anti-Jewish massacres were not unheard of, and of course many Islamic sacred writings contain explicitly anti-Jewish messages that are used today as they were then to justify atrocious behaviour.

 As this post is about ‘The Promise’, I will only be focusing from here on events in the land of Israel prior to independence in 1948.
-I will most certainly write a separate piece on anti-Jewish thought and atrocities in Muslim lands in general at a later stage, in which the ins and outs of dhimmitude can be analysed in more detail.

 Firstly, the Jews were in a majority in the city of Jerusalem (this has been confirmed in all censuses and polls since the 1860s).